-The core of our concept lies in a simple, yet not easily answerable question: What if residents could plan and co-decide the changes that are undergoing on and within their streets?
+The core of our concept lies in two simple, yet not easily answerable questions: What if residents could plan and co-decide the changes that are undergoing on and within their streets?
+How can we empower people in a Neighbourhood to change / create / occupy their "Quartierstrassen"?
+And how can streets, with the focus on parking spaces as model, be reshaped towards a more public appearance.

 Up until now the decisions that have been made regarding public spaces are mainly done from one perspective; the civil engineering office point of view.
 This is surely not a completely bad thing but it poses a very important question that is: Why do we manage public space, that is as its name suggests, public from a single and very strict perspective?
 Couldn’t we create a more personal, lively and resilient structure if different views would be taken into consideration?
-Where people are not only living passively, but contribute actively within a public sphere.
+Where people are not only living passively, but contribute actively to the existence of a public sphere.
 This is where we hope to have an effect — to change spaces that are designated for traffic and individual mobility to spaces that are designated to humans.

 2.1.1 Shift of perspectives

 During the first phase of our project we try to disrupt the dynamics and perceptions we have of a classic street.
 Without much doubt we take it for granted that streets should primarily be centred around cars and parking spaces and what’s maybe even more important, that we are not in a place to use and change this semi-public space for other purposes.
+We aim to do that from different points of views, so we can also assess which methodology works best.
+This can include a model of the street that is rearranged within a game, small ideas and sketches or a direct repurposing on a parking space.
+The playful aspects of these approaches also aim to lower the expectation one has regarding the creation of public space.

 If we look at the percentage and history of street usage we can observe that cars shouldn’t be preferred within that setting.
 Furthermore the street is a public space and by blocking that street with our individual goods, that is the car, we take designated public space and use it for our own individual needs.
 This also changes the way of how we perceive this street.
 A very impersonal and traffic-centred space isn’t a place we would like to stay or where we feel a certain hint of personality or ownership within the neighbourhood.
 All this said, we decided that it is best to start off our project by organising small actions on parking spaces and claim that space for other purposes that can also benefit a neighbourhood.